mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_Typora.md

 - the spotify id of the artist (**path parameter**)
 - country to look at for the artist's top tracks (**query parameter**)

-The output data from this endpoint are an array of track objects for the particular artist in the inputed country.
+The output data from this endpoint are an array of track objects for the particular artist in the inputted country.
 Each **track object** in the array has the following data:

-**album** -  The album on which the track appears **vailable_markets** - A list of the countries in which the track can be played **duration_ms** - The track length in milliseconds **explicit** - Whether or not the track has explicit lyrics **name** - The name of the track.
+**album** -  The album on which the track appears **available_markets** - A list of the countries in which the track can be played **duration_ms** - The track length in milliseconds **explicit** - Whether or not the track has explicit lyrics **name** - The name of the track.